arapulido/arapulido.github.io/blog/_posts/2022-03-11-datadog-log-preprocessing.markdown

 date: 2022-03-11
 ---

-If you are a user of Datadog's log management product, you may be already familiar with [logs pipelines](https://docs.datadoghq.com/logs/log_configuration/pipelines/) and [processors](https://docs.datadoghq.com/logs/log_configuration/processors/) and how they can help extract your logs relevant data, enhacing search and allowing to edit your logs to enrich them with other type of data.
+If you are a user of Datadog's log management product, you may already be familiar with [logs pipelines](https://docs.datadoghq.com/logs/log_configuration/pipelines/) and [processors](https://docs.datadoghq.com/logs/log_configuration/processors/) and how they can help extract your logs relevant data, enhancing search and allowing you to edit logs to enrich them with additional data.

 ![Datadog log pipelines and processors](/img/datadog_log_pipelines.png)

 Pipelines are executed in order, meaning that the output log entry of a pipeline is the input of the next one, until there are no more enabled pipelines.

-But what you may not know is that before a log entry goes through the different pipelines, there is an extra, special pipeline that cannot be disabled and that process the log entry if this comes in a JSON format, the [JSON Preprocessing pipeline](https://docs.datadoghq.com/logs/log_configuration/pipelines/?tab=source#preprocessing).
+But what you may not know is that before a log entry goes through the different pipelines, there is an extra, special pipeline that processes the log entry if this comes in a JSON format, the [JSON Preprocessing pipeline](https://docs.datadoghq.com/logs/log_configuration/pipelines/?tab=source#preprocessing).

 # The JSON Preprocessing pipeline

 There are a series of reserved attributes for logs at Datadog that are particularly important for log management and data correlation at Datadog: `date`, `host`, `service`, `status`, `traceid` and `message`.

 If the log entry is in JSON format, Datadog tries to parse those elements in the Preprocessing pipeline, before the rest of the pipelines parse the log entry.
+This pipeline cannot be disabled.

 The attributes that will define those special parameters for your logs are predefined by Datadog.
 For example, if your JSON log has a `host` attribute, its value will be used as the host for this particular log entry.